iceyisaak/JS-Modules/readme.md

-# Common JS Module
+# ES6 Module

-- NodeJS Convention
+- Can be named and aliased
-- Import from 1 file, then import in the other
+- Commonly Practice since late 2010s

-> Typical NodeJS convention
+> ES6 standard convention